 - 12 months for pregnancy services (obstetrics).
-If you plan on falling pregnant, you’ll need to take out an appropriate level of hospital insurance for yourself and your newborn well ahead of time so that you can serve the 12-month waiting period and then access the necessary benefits.
+If you're interested in a private hospital birth, you’ll need to take out an appropriate level of hospital insurance for yourself and your newborn well ahead of time so that you can serve the 12-month waiting period and then access the necessary benefits.

 - Two months for specific conditions.
-These include psychiatric care, palliative care and rehabilitation.
+These include psychiatric care, palliative care and rehabilitation, even when pre-existing.